XMNNguyen/ECS179/ecs179_project/ProjectDocumentation.md

 ## Press Kit and Trailer - Ian O'Connell

 I originally had a lot of apprehension with this role as I don't have much experience with the tools that are involved in developing a press kit and trailer.
-However, after going through the process of developing the game and creatively deciding how to best represent the decisions we made throughout that process I found this to be an enjoyable experience.
+However, after going through the process of developing the game and creatively deciding how to best represent the decisions we made throughout that process I found this to be an enjoyable experience and am satisfied with the result.

 ### Press Kit
 - [Press Kit](https://braxai.itch.io/necromancers-burden)